jayasimha3/PersonalWebsiteV2/README.md

 ### Tests

+#### Playwright

+To set up a playwright test environment, create an Ubuntu 22.04 distrobox using the guide found [here](https://gist.github.com/pskopek/de9d79cf0511839dd5c97703be5cc624).
+Apple webkit was disabled since the libraries needed could not be installed.

+Run `npm run playwright` or `npx playwright test` to run playwright tests.

+#### Jest

-There are no unit tests at the moment, but these will be added after release.
+There are no unit tests at the moment, but these will be added in a future release.

 ### Deployment